 We allow students free time to attend classes on the Monday of our program.
 Since Monday is also the last day/departure day of the program, please be mindful of your departure time.
 The earlier you leave on Monday, the less time you will have to take classes.
 We expect all students to depart no earlier than 11:00 a.m.
-You can review in advance the classes available to visit at the Monday Class List.
+You will receive a list of classes when you arrive and will have time to decide which ones you would like to attend.
 To make sure you don't disrupt the class, please plan to stay for the duration of the class.

 Q: What if I have multiple programs in a single weekend?
 Will Amherst accommodate me?